 Castle mostly made clothes for Moore in the classic Bondian blues and greys but also included brown, black and olive suits.
 Connery had previously worn the first two of those three.
 Castle more prominently used some of the flashier fabrics that Connery wore on occasion in his Bond films, such as mohair and silk.

 Angelo Roma is the tailor Roger Moore is more usually associated with due to the bold 1970s look he gave Moore.
-Angelo Vitucci’s suits are beautifully cut in the Roman style with straight shoulders and an elegant clean cut.
+House owner Angelo Vitucci’s suits are beautifully cut in the Roman style with straight shoulders and an elegant clean cut.
 For The Spy Who Loved Me, Vitucci widened the already wide lapels that Moore previously wore in The Man with the Golden Gun, and he also widened the flared trouser legs for an update look.

 The details of Vitucci’s clothes included flapped breast pockets on some of the sportier jackets and front-pocket-less trousers.
 But he normalised the jackets an ordinary four-button cuff and used a regular width for the pocket flaps so not to overwhelm the front beyond the oversized lapels.